 So, is Frigiliana worth visiting?
-It’s worth going on a day trip to this white village at least once but there are many other unique white villages in Málaga that you can add to your itinerary as well.
-If you have the time, take a drive along the Ruta de la Pasa where you can explore even more rural and off the beaten path white villages.
+It’s worth going on a day trip to this white village at least once but there are many other unique white villages in Malaga that you can add to your itinerary as well.
+If you have the time, take a drive along the Ruta de la Pasa too, where you can explore even more rural and off the beaten path white villages.
 But for now let’s focus our attention on the best things to do in Frigiliana.

 Calle Hernando el Darra

-Reales Pósitos
+Reales Positos

 Palacio de los Condes de Frigiliana

-Mudéjar neighbourhood
+Mudejar neighbourhood

 La Fuente Vieja

-We planned our own walking tour of Frigliana and managed to locate La Fuente Vieja along the route.
+We planned our own walking tour of Frigiliana and managed to locate La Fuente Vieja along the route.
 This ancient water fountain dates back to the 17th century and was originally decorated with the coat of arms of the 1st Count of Frigiliana.
 It was designed to provide safe drinking water for the town and act as a drinking trough for the animals.
 If you look closely you can see where the stone has worn down from the animal hooves that have stood on it over the centuries.

 Iglesia de San Antonio